-It’s no wonder businesses across the globe are making cloud storage part of their virtual IT environment.
+It’s no wonder businesses across the globe are making cloud storage part of their IT environment.

-The public/private cloud storage market will surpass $56 billion by 2019, according to MarketsandMarkets, and two of the biggest players on the field are Box and Dropbox.
-The 2016 Intel report on cloud adoption and security “Building Trust in a Cloudy Sky” stated that 93 percent of those surveyed used cloud software, with 59 percent stating their belief that public cloud can reduce cost of ownership.
-If you’re considering a solution for your business, you’ve likely wondered about the difference between Box v.
-Dropbox.
+If you’re considering a solution for your business, you’ve likely wondered about the difference between Box vs. Dropbox.
 On the surface, they seem to offer a similar solution for business customers: secure cloud storage with collaborative and administrative tools.

 Before we get into specific features, let’s take a look at Box vs Dropbox from a 10,000-foot view.

-Both vendors are about 10 years old, and both offer multiple plans for business and personal accounts.
+Both vendors offer multiple plans for business and personal accounts.
 But it’s important to note how Box and Dropbox uniquely position themselves in the market.
 It wouldn’t make much sense if they offered the same product, targeted toward the same customer, for different prices — which is why they don’t.

 “We’re a 100 percent enterprise-focused company.
 All the technology we’re building goes toward asking how do we make it easier, or more scalable, or simpler, and just a better way for businesses to share and manage and access this data.” — Aaron Levie, Box CEO